bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Important HTML globals

-Bootstrap v{{bootstrapVersionMinor}} CSS employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
+Bootstrap v{{bootstrapVersionMajor}} CSS employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
 Refer to the following sub-sections for details.